 100 Black Men of America

-We team up with this organization through the 100/State Farm Dollars and $ense Investment Education Program, designed to provide high school students with the opportunity to learn and apply best practice strategies for saving and investing.
-This 12-week program explores basic investment options and processes, reinforced through hands-on learning experience that allows students to analyze stocks, develop analysis reports and store analyst data.
+We team up with this organization through the 100/State Farm Dollars® and sense Investment Education Program, designed to provide high school students with the opportunity to learn and apply best practice strategies for saving and investing.
+This 12-week program explores basic investment options and processes, reinforced through hands-on learning experience that allows students to analyze stocks, develop analysis reports, and store analyst data.

-With the NAACP, State Farm sponsors the National Academic, Cultural, Technological and Scientific Olympics (ACT-SO) program is a yearlong enrichment program and competition in which high school students compete in 26 different categories.
+With the NAACP, State Farm® sponsors the National Academic, Cultural, Technological and Scientific Olympics (ACT-SO).
+ACT-SO is a yearlong enrichment program and competition in which high school students compete in 26 different categories.